ApplefaceLisa/WebDev/JavaScript/interview_questions.md

   Java is an object – oriented programming (OOPS) or structured programming language like C++ or C whereas JavaScript is a client-side scripting language and it is said to be unstructured programming.

 3. What are JavaScript Data Types?
+  - Six data types that are primitives:
+    - Boolean
+    - Null
+    - Undefined
     - Number
     - String
-  - Boolean
-  - Function
+    - Symbol (new in ECMAScript 6)
-  - Object
+  - and Object
-  - Undefined

 4. What is the use of isNaN function?
   We should differ the global isNaN() function and Number.isNaN() method.
 The isNaN() function determines whether a value is an illegal number (Not-a-Number).
 The Number.isNaN() method determines whether a value is NaN (Not-A-Number).